yoyow-org/yoyow_en_docs/docs/api/wallet_api.rst

 2.2.10 list_committee_proposals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-列出所有尚未成功执行的理事会提案，包含正在投票表决的、已表决通过但还没到执行时间的。
-List all the Board proposals that have not been successfully implemented, including those that are being voted on, have been voted through but have not yet reached the execution time.
+List all the committee proposals that have not been successfully implemented, including those that are being voted on, have been voted through but have not yet reached the execution time.

 Supported format
 """"""""""""""""